krips89/opendetection/doc/doxygen/tutorials_doxygen/idea_list_gsoc2016.md

 **Key tasks**:
 * Make a short report of the popular and state-of-the-art detection/recognition techniques (to let us know that you have the proficiency in this area)
 * Add CNN based algorithms in the library with OpenDetection Compatible APIs in the following order: -
-* Implement OD interface for training and testing (under od::Trainers) neural network architectures with convolutional layer and possible recurrent layers using Caffe.
+* Implement OD interface for training and testing (under od::ODTrainer s) neural network architectures with convolutional layer and possible recurrent layers using Caffe.
-* Implement interface for forward phase of object detection (under od::Detectors) on some pre-trained caffe models (or trained models from the previous step) based on architectures which have been used for object detection.
+* Implement interface for forward phase of object detection (under od::ODDetector s or one of its subclasses) on some pre-trained caffe models (or trained models from the previous step) based on architectures which have been used for object detection.
 * Implement train/test data preparation/region extraction and other preprocessing steps (maybe in a separate module).
 * Implement any other state-of-the-art detection architectures which uses CNNs.